Physical, Mental and Social Benefits of Hiking [Explained With Studies]

 Perhaps you’ve heard the term ‘Forest Bathing’, which has received some worthy attention these days.
 In Japan, a forest bathing trip, called “Shinrinyoku,” is a leisurely visit to a forest.
 It has now become a recognized relaxation and/or stress management activity in Japan, according to this study on the effect of forest bathing trips on human immune function.

+Other studies have shown that being in nature and hiking can lower levels of cortisol, a hormone used as a stress indicator.
 With the wealth of forests and nature we have access to in the US, forest bathing can easily be practiced here as a way to reduce stress while out on a hike.

 Social Benefits of Hiking